 With that in mind, here is what The Ridge believes . . .

-...about GOD – There is only one true God.
+...about God – There is only one true God.
 The God of the Bible is the Creator and Ruler of the universe.
 He has eternally existed in three persons: the Father, the Son, and Holy Spirit.
 These three are co-equal and are one God.
-He is sovereign (in control of all things at all times) and is a personal God willing and able to affect every aspect of our lives.
+He is sovereign (in control of all things, at all times), and a personal God, willing and able to affect every aspect of our lives.

 ...about Jesus - Jesus Christ is the Son of God.
 He is co-equal with the Father.
 Jesus has eternally existed and became flesh, born of a virgin by the Holy Spirit, to reveal God to man and to become the Savior of the lost world.
-He lived a sinless human life and offered himself as the perfect sacrifice for the sins of all people by dying on a cross.
-He bodily arose from the dead after three days to demonstrate His power over sin and death.
+He lived a sinless, human life and offered Himself as the perfect sacrifice for the sins of all people by dying on a cross.
+He, in bodily form, arose from the dead after three days to demonstrate His power over sin and death.

 ...about the Holy Spirit - The Holy Spirit is equal with the Father and the Son of God.
 He is present in the world to make men aware of their need for Jesus Christ.
-He also lives in every Christian from the moment of they place their faith in Jesus Christ..
-He provides the Christian with power for living, understanding of spiritual truth, guidance in doing what is right and gifts for service.
+He also lives in every Christian from the moment that they place their faith in Jesus Christ.
+He provides the Christian with power for living, understanding of spiritual truth, guidance in doing what is right, and gifts for service.

 ...about Sin - Sin is simply disobedience to God.
 Everybody does it.
 God can have nothing to do with sin, therefore people must be “redeemed” from the debt of sin in order to have a right relationship with God and eternal life in heaven.
-We believe that all that’s wrong in the world is sourced in sin, and can only be remedied by God’s redemptive work
+We believe that all that is wrong in the world is sourced in sin, and can only be remedied by God’s redemptive work.

-...about Salvation - Salvation is God’s free gift offered to all of us and paid for by Jesus death and resurrection, but we must accept it.
+...about Salvation - Salvation is God’s free gift, offered to all of us and paid for by Jesus' death and resurrection, but we must accept it.
 We can never make up for our sin by self-improvement or good works.
-Only by trusting Jesus Christ alone, as God’s offer of forgiveness can anyone be saved from sin’s penalty.
+Only by trusting Jesus Christ alone, as God’s offer of forgiveness, can anyone be saved from sin’s penalty.
 When we turn from going our own self-ruled way in life and turn to Jesus in faith, we are saved from our sin and eternal separation from God.
-Eternal life begins the moment one received Jesus Christ into his life by faith.
+Eternal life begins the moment one receives Jesus Christ into his life by faith.